Estimates of Beta_0 and Beta_1:

 Example\texttt{sales} \approx \beta_0 + \beta_1 \times \texttt{TV}

 Proof: See Lab questions.
-Verify yourself all three quantities goes to 0 as n gets larger.
+Hopefully you can see that all three quantities go to 0 as n gets larger.

 Partial derivatives set to zero give the following MLEs: \begin{aligned} \hat{\beta}_1=&\frac{\sum_{i=1}^{n}\left( x_{i}-\overline{x}\right) \left( y_{i}-\overline{y}\right) }{\sum_{i=1}^{n}\left( x_{i}-\overline{x}\right) ^{2}}=\frac{S_{xy}}{S_{xx}},\\ \hat{\beta}_0=&\overline{y}-\hat{\beta}_1\overline{x}, \end{aligned} and \hat{\sigma }_{\text{MLE}}^{2}=\frac{1}{n}\sum_{i=1}^{n}\left( y_{i}-\left( \hat{\beta}_0+\hat{\beta}_1x_{i}\right) \right) ^{2}.